tafadzwagonera/dutuphp/README.rst

 badly for these to happen then look no further, DutuPHP is the right tool for you.

 So, what is DutuPHP?
-It's a unified, object oriented database access API for both PDO and mysqli.
+It's a unified, object oriented API for PDO and mysqli.
 DutuPHP supports PHP 5.3 and later versions.
 If you want to know more about DutuPHP visit dutuphp.com_ *(site is still under construction so some content may not be available)* , for the most part this article focuses on bringing you up to speed with using DutuPHP so let's dive into that.

 .. _dutuphp.com: http://www.dutuphp.com/